franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 Here we see Nunjucks + 11ty two-fold magic.
 First, 11ty takes any separate JSON files within a subdirectory of `_data` and adds each as an entry within a `data` object with the work directory's name.
 So if your file's path is `_data/work/mapAnimator.json`, then `work.mapAnimator` is accessible on that object.
 Second, within Nunjucks you can iterate over the keys of an object just like an array, which felt odd and magical to me coming from Javascript.

-We iterate over each item in the work directory and refer to it as workItem.
-If the isPublic attribute is true, we create a list item and link for the side project.
-If the isLocal property is true on the side project we allow the path attribute to be the href of the link and open the link in a new tab, otherwise we tuck it under the /work/ subdirectory.
-This allows me to hide private or in-progress work, and include portfolio configs for client work where I don't own the codebase or don't want to put my personal code inside.
+We iterate over each item in the `work/` directory and refer to it as `workItem`.
+If the `isPublic` attribute is set to `true`, we create a list item and link for the side project.
+If the `isLocal` property is `true`, we allow the path attribute to be the destination of the link and open the link in a new tab, otherwise we tuck it under the /work/ subdirectory.
+This allows us to hide private or in-progress projects and include portfolio configs for client work where we don't own the codebase or don't want to put personal code inside.

 The inline styling of the link's color is my glorious minimum viable product for theming.
 As small a gesture as it may be, it does have a lot of flexibility because it allows for any color value CSS will accept.
 I would recommend you use the platform and accept everything the target language (in this case, CSS) would accept with any configuration you build in.
-But when you build your own you should add configuration for layout, descriptions, and images of your side projects.
+When you build your own, you should feel free to add configuration for layout, descriptions, and images of your side projects.
 Make it snazzy.

 ## Conclusion

 This site's Work directory operates on this system, so [check it out live](/work) or [view the source code](https://github.com/franknoirot/franknoirot.co).
-I am really excited about the future of static build tools that chain together, because they feel easier to understand to me, but they can add up to more than the sum of their parts, and turn into really elegant workflows.
+I am really excited about the future of static build tools that chain together, because they feel easier to understand and work with.
+They can add up to more than the sum of their parts and turn out surprisingly elegant workflows.

-If you end up building something like this or improving on it, or have a edit for this piece, please [reach out to me](https://instagram.com/franknoirot).
+If you end up building something like this or improving on it, or have an edit for this piece, please [reach out to me](https://instagram.com/franknoirot).
 This is my first blog post, and I'm really excited to talk to developers.